seantempesta/re-natal/README.md

 ## State
 - Same codebase for iOS and Android
 - Figwheel used for REPL and live coding.
-  - Only works in "Debug in Chrome" mode
   - Works in iOS (tested using simulator).
-  - Works in Android (tested on real device, encountered connection problem using Android simulator genymotion)
+  - Works in Android (tested on real device, does not work on simulator yet)
   - You can reload app any time, no problem.
+  - "Debug in Chrome" is not required anymore.
 - Optimizations :simple is used to compile "production" index.ios.js and index.android.js
 - [Unified way of using static images of rn 0.14](https://facebook.github.io/react-native/docs/images.html) works